artikcloud/sample-java-MqttSmartLight/README.md

   Remember that you got the device ID and token of your smart light in the ARTIK Cloud setup phase.

- 2. send Actions to the emulator using the [web tool](https://developer.artik.cloud/documentation/tutorials/an-iot-remote-control.html#test-the-light) at My ARTIK Cloud.
+ 2. Send Actions to the emulator using the [web tool](https://developer.artik.cloud/documentation/tutorials/an-iot-remote-control.html#test-the-light) at My ARTIK Cloud.

  3. The emulator terminal should show that Actions are received from the subscribed topic and updated states (on or off) are published back to ARTIK Cloud.
 The following is the example:
     ~~~shell